CS157-26/CS157-26/README.md

 * [Descriptions](https://docs.google.com/document/d/1wutAxAXTAQ6OScv0VVzGJzJALwWHV1B3L0BqK03Zn88/edit)
 * [Diagram](https://docs.google.com/document/d/1Mi5HKfvgGUl_YHR7PPKqtcaCecwbFPFk9v90KODSMEc/edit)

-# How to run application
+# How to run the application
 **NOTE:** You must have a MYSQL v.8 database server running with user: 'developer' and password: '123456' with database 'hw1' containing a table titled 'students' with String attributes 'first_name' 'last_name' 'major' 'year'.

 1. Open a terminal and cd to the git directory.